 We currently own a 1995 model BCS 850 with a 12hp gas engine (one of the ACME Italian engines; nearly the last one to come into the USA) on it, and this fulfills most of the equipment needs we have on our 180-acre property (to be fair: Most of our property is woods): It works the garden, mows the lawn (actually, I do more ‘gardening’ with the lawn-mower implement than anything else: all the grass clippings from the lawn go directly on the garden as mulch, acting as a weed barrier, moisture retainer, organic-matter addition and instant nitrogen boost), runs a brush mower, chipper/shredder, dozer blade for snow and gravel driveway maintenance and digs our potatoes with a root digger plow.
 We did pick up a second machine (used)…an old BCS 735, which I got because it was equipped with a rare (rare on a BCS, anyway) synchronized PTO unit and coupled with a driven-wheel trailer, making it a 4-wheel-drive utility vehicle that will carry a ton.
 We call this rig “The Blue Mule” and basically it is our farm truck.
 (Currently, only one of the Grillo brand tractors we sell still offers this option.
 BCS no longer produces a synchronized PTO unit.)

 As this Country, and indeed the World, comes to grips with the resource-extraction limits, pollution limits, and the true economic realities of the present time, this type of small-scale, highly efficient, high-quality, multi-purpose equipment is only going to make more sense.
-I believe we need a food supply system in this Country based on locally-grown food, not based on cheap petroleum and its ability to get food from where in can be produced with the cheapest labor to the consumer.
+I believe we need a food supply system in this Country (and everywhere) based on locally-grown food, not based on cheap petroleum (which is NOT cheap any more!) and its ability to get food to the consumer from where in can be produced with the cheapest labor.
 This type of equipment enables very small-scale farms to operate profitably with relatively minimal investment in new, high-quality goods (compared to conventional 4-wheel farm tractors) and therefore I believe in what we’re doing and providing here.
 I enjoy working with the folks who are working to put this kind of food system in place.
-I enjoy, and commiserate with, the homeowner who is tired of the junk put out by most “lawn & garden” equipment manufacturers and wants something built well enough he/she can hand it down to the next generation.
+I enjoy, and commiserate with, the homeowner who is tired of the junk put out by most “lawn & garden” equipment manufacturers and wants something built well enough they can hand it down to the next generation.

 So thanks for reading, and thanks for your business, if you choose to give it to us; whether it be a tractor and implements you purchase, a spare part to keep an old machine going or just a darn good shovel or hoe.